Non-Human Identity Management: A Guide

 Enhanced Security

-Well-managed non-human identities significantly reduce the risk of unauthorized access, data breaches, and malware spread.
-By securing these identities, organizations can protect sensitive data, including source code, and maintain strong security postures.
-For instance, poorly managed service accounts or leaked API keys can lead to source code leaks, as seen in high-profile breaches.
+A well-managed non-human identity security strategy significantly reduces the risk of unauthorized access, data breaches, and malware spread.
+By securing these identities, organizations can protect sensitive data, including source code, and maintain strong postures.
+For instance, poorly managed service accounts or leaked API keys can lead to source code leaks, as seen in high-profile breaches

 Improved Operational Efficiency